Manchester, UK

 Northern Quarter

 The beating heart of Manchester's indie scene.
-Venues like Night & Day Cafe and The Deaf Institute have launched countless careers.
+Venues like Night & Day Café and The Deaf Institute have launched countless careers.
 Bands from here lean indie, post-punk, and alternative — think tight jeans and Telecasters.
-If you want an act with edge and authenticity, start here.
+If you want an indie or rock act with edge and authenticity, start here.
 Great for bar bookings that want something cooler than a standard covers band.

 Ancoats & New Islington

 Manchester's fastest-growing creative quarter.
-Formerly industrial, now packed with studios and rehearsal spaces.
-You'll find newer acts here — electronic-influenced indie, synth-pop, and experimental artists.
+Formerly industrial, now packed with studios, rehearsal spaces and venues like Hallé St Peter's.
+You'll find newer acts here — electronic-influenced indie, synth and DJs, and experimental artists.
 Ideal if you're booking for a trendy bar opening, product launch, or arts event that needs something fresh and current.

 Didsbury & Chorlton